2001 German Grand Prix: Race

 On lap 24, Ralf Schumacher made his pit stop and rejoined with a 10-second advantage.
 Villeneuve, Button and Alonso all made their pit stops on that lap.
 Alonso encountered a problem when leaving his pit box: the Minardi refuelling valve had a problem, and his car's afterburner remained on, though the flames extinguished themselves when Alonso accelerated out of the pit lane.
 Montoya pulled over to the side of the track on lap 25, with smoke billowing from his engine, and retired.
 His retirement moved Coulthard to third.
 Fisichella made a pit stop from fourth on lap 27 and fell to fifth behind Villeneuve.
 Marques retired with a gearbox problem on the same lap.
 Coulthard made a pit stop on lap 28 and immediately became the race's next retirement when he accelerated away from his pit box with a blown engine.
 The resulting event saw him stop at the side of the circuit.
 Panis made his pit stop on the 32nd lap and emerged behind Button and Alesi.
 Barrichello became the final driver to make a scheduled pit stop a lap later and was delayed for 12 seconds because the Ferrari fuel hose closed itself.
 This meant Barrichello's team switched to a functioning refuelling rig.

 At the completion of lap 33, with the scheduled pit stops completed, the race order was, Ralf Schumacher, Barrichello, Villeneuve, Fisichella, Button and Alesi.
 Trulli became the final retirement after stopping at the side of the circuit due to a hydraulic pump failure on lap 35.
 Ralf Schumacher began to reduce his pace by lap 37 but managed to lap quicker than Barrichello.
 He received a pit board message three laps later which advised him to refill his car's fluids.
 Fisichella went off the circuit on lap 43 while catching Villeneuve, and both Arrows drivers avoided a collision for eighth.
 With his closest challenger more than 46 seconds behind, Ralf Schumacher crossed the finish line on lap 45 to secure his third victory of the season and of his career in a time of 1 hour 18 minutes and 17.873 seconds, at an average speed of 235.351 km/h.
 Barrichello finished in second 46.1 seconds behind, ahead of Villeneuve in third for his second podium at Hockenheim.
 Fisichella was fourth due to the high retirement rate, Michelin's hard tyre compound and better engine reliability.
 His teammate Button was close behind in fifth, and Alesi was 0.496 seconds behind in the final points-paying position of sixth; his car's wing pods prevented him from attacking on the long straights.
+Alesi stopped his car at the end of pit road after finishing.
 Panis, seventh, was the final driver on the lead lap, with Bernoldi, Verstappen and Alonso the final classified finishers.
-Due to the warm weather and the circuit's long length stressing the machinery a lot, the attrition rate was high, with ten of the twenty-two starters finishing the race.
+Due to the warm weather and the circuit's long length stressing the machinery a lot, the attrition rate was high, with 10 of the 22 starters finishing the race.